Chi is your life force, the energy that flows through you and through everything. It is that which gives you life.

 Various practices including Qigong, Tai Chi, yoga, pranayama (breathing exercises), acupuncture and working with marma points all work to support the free flow of chi or prana.
 They work on strengthening chi and removing any blockages.

-Healing can only happen in a state of rest and when chi flows freely and is settled.
+Healing happens when we’re in a state of rest and when chi flows freely and is settled.
 When we do movement practices like yoga and Qigong that encourage vital energy or ‘chi’ to circulate through the body, this free flow of energy can eventually learn to settle or gather in the lower abdomen, in the lower dantian, which is the seat and reserve of your chi.

 This in turn activates the parasympathetic nervous system – the place where all of repairing, healing and growing takes place.
 This is important for the health of the physical and mental body.